 4. Harissa Tahini Tofu Bowls: make the tofu, potatoes and vegetables ahead of time.
 Warm everything up and drizzle with the dressing right before eating.

-5. Burrito Bowl Mason Jar Salads: Make ahead of time for easy lunches throughout the week!
+5. Burrito Bowl Mason Jar Salads: Make ahead of time for easy vegan meal prep lunches throughout the week!

 8. Black Bean and Sweet Potato Burgers: Make the patties ahead of time for simple burger assembly for dinner or, crumble the patties and use to top salads.